lboyd002/ucr-cs100/assignments/lab/io_piping/README.md

 BOOM!!!
 There is now a lot less history than before!
-This command searches through your history and prints out where g++ was typed into the terminal.
+This command searches through your history and prints out instances where g++ was typed into the terminal.

+###How do pipes work?

+Pipes have two ends, one for writing and one for reading.
+The write end of the pipe connects to the read end of the pipe, connecting two processes that will run at the same time.
+So what happens is, input from the first process is written into the write end of the pipe.
+Then the information is read from the read end of the pipe, which runs the next process with the output from the first.

-Using the system call `pipe` creates a pipe, a one-way data channel that can be used for communication between two or more processes.
+Using the system call `pipe()` creates a pipe, a one-way data channel that can be used for communication between two or more processes.
 It takes stdout from the first process and links/pipes/channels/ it to the stdin to the other end of the pipe where the second process waits.

-NEED TO EXPLAIN PIPE MORE

 The pipe system call can be a little confusing to understand.
 First we create an array of integers of size 2 called fd.